mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 71 - Magic Floats Disguised as Decimals/readme.md

 console.log((new Decimal(2).plus(new Decimal(1))).toString());
 // 0.3

-// We can represent the numbers with a Decimal class (storing only the numerator)
+// You can represent the numbers
+// with a Decimal class (storing only the numerator)
 // or with a generic Fraction class (storing both the numerator and denominator)
 ```